Jguer/yay/.github/ISSUE_TEMPLATE/bug_report.md

-Include the FULL output of any relevant commands/configs The current yay config can be printed with `yay -Pg` Paste services are only needed for excessive output (>500 lines) -->
+Include the FULL output of any relevant commands/configs The current yay config can be printed with `yay -Pg` Paste services are only needed for excessive output (>500 lines) Use --debug to add pacman and yay debug logs or add the following key to your ~/.config/yay/config.json to only get yay debug logs {
+  "debug": true
+}
+-->

 ```sh